ethteck/splat/docs/General-Workflow.md

 This hint tells you that `splat` thinks one text (`asm`) segment seems to have two `rodata` sections.
 This usually means that there should not be a split at `0x3E930`, since one text segment should only have one `rodata` segment.

-To fix this, simply remove the second split from the configuration:
+Please note that this could be a false positive, and you need to investigate the thruth.
+If you, however, feel confident that the `rodata` should not be split, simply remove the second split from the configuration:

 ```yaml
 # ...
 - [0x3E900, rodata, "16100"]